gershnik/wsdd-native/README.md

 You should further restrict the traffic to the (link-)local subnet, e.g. by using the `fe80::/10` address space for IPv6.
 Please note that IGMP traffic must be enabled in order to get IPv4 multicast traffic working.

+For UFW and firewalld, application/service profiles can be found under `config/firewalls`.
+If using binary installation packages these are provided as part of the installation.
+Note that UFW profiles only allow to grant the traffic on specific UDP and TCP ports, but a restriction on the IP range (like link local for IPv6) or the multicast traffic is not possible.

 ### Security

 There are two main security concerns with a daemon that delivers data about local machine over the network